For Young Women, What's Your Stroke Risk?

 In general, African American women are up to three times more likely that have a stroke than white women.
 For both African American and white women ages 15 to 49, however, having a particular gene boosts the risk for ischemic stroke.
 The gene, phosphodiesterase 4D, encourages both the buildup of plaque in arteries and the formation of blood clots.
 It also raises the risk for hemorrhagic stroke.
 If you smoke and have a certain variation of this gene, you are at especially high risk for stroke, the NINDS says.

 Pregnancy can slightly increase the risk for ischemic stroke.
 It is more of a risk for women with high blood pressure linked to pregnancy, a condition called preeclampsia, and for women undergoing cesarean delivery.
 A woman with preeclampsia during pregnancy is also at risk in the days just after delivery, possibly because of shifting hormone levels, according to a 2006 study in the journal Stroke.
+Pregnant women are three times more likely to have a stroke as non-pregnant women of the same age.

 Younger women who use cocaine or methamphetamine are at greater risk for stroke.